-In order to poll a site at a particular interval, your system must be allowed to make outgoing connections at that time.
+Note that for your system to poll a site at a particular interval, it must be allowed to make outgoing connections at that time.

 3.2 Compacting uucp Spool Directories

 Periodically, it may be necessary to compact the spool directories.
 Type this command to compact the uucp spool directories: